swipetor/swipetor-ui/README.md

 ### Community Edition
 - [AGPL-3.0 License](LICENSE)
-- Restrictions
-- - Multi-tenant or multi-domain usage
 - This license allows commercial use, but you should share any modifications you make to the software.
 Please send a PR back for any improvements.